How to Clean and Care for a Nonstick Pan

 What kind of cooking utensils should I use with a nonstick pan?

 Step away from the metal tongs!
 You want to avoid scratching the nonstick surface at all costs—and that means no metal utensils.
 Use only wooden or heatproof silicone utensils when cooking with your nonstick pan.
 (Both are on our list of 21 essential kitchen tools.)
-Before you flip those contest-winning pancakes, make sure your spatula is the right material, too.

 Is it OK to use high heat with a nonstick pan?